 Growing up, the smell of simmering tomato sauce always meant home.
 But I discovered that adding a pinch of roasted red pepper brings a smoky depth I never knew I needed.
-It’s like capturing a cozy memory and making it taste better than ever.

-Cooking this sauce feels like an act of reclaiming tradition with a twist.
 The garlic sizzles gently, and the spoon clinks on the thick, rustic sauce as it thickens.
 The vibrant red hue and the lingering aroma of basil make all the chaos worthwhile.

 How This Sauce Became a Favorite